alexgo-io/alexlab-doc/product-features/farming/key-concepts.md

 Each value in the equation applies to a specific cycle.

-When there are two reward tokens (e.g. $ALEX and APower), the formula is applied separately for each token, resulting in two Farmer Reward amounts, one for each reward token.
+When there are two reward tokens (e.g., $ALEX and APower), the formula is applied separately for each token, resulting in two **Farming Reward** amounts, one for each reward token.

 ### Farm APR